juancarlos-ux/task-management/README.md

 # task-management
-Front end only task management simple app
+Front end only task management simple app.
+Developed for the Hackerrank verification code.